Matt-Fl34/Pig_latin/README.md

 # Pig_latin
-Function that converts input string in to pig-latin
+Function that converts input string to pig-latin